LewisBull2303/UltimateRPS/README.md

 7. As a User, I want to have many options to win.
 8. As a User, I want to see the score at the end of the game.
 9. As a user, I want it to be clear if I won or lost
+10. As a user, I want to be able to contact the site maker

 ## Site Goals
-9. As the Site maker, I would like to create a fun and replayable game.
+11. As the Site maker, I would like to create a fun and replayable game.
-10. As the Site maker, I would like to make the game accessable on all devices.
+12. As the Site maker, I would like to make the game accessable on all devices.
-11. As the Site maker, I would like to allow the user autonomy on how to navigate the site.
+13. As the Site maker, I would like to allow the user autonomy on how to navigate the site.
-12. As the Site maker, I would like to allow the user to contact me via social media links.
+14. As the Site maker, I would like to allow the user to contact me via social media links.
-13. As the Site maker, I would like to allow the user to select a number of rounds.
+15. As the Site maker, I would like to allow the user to select a number of rounds.
-14. As the Site maker, I would like the user to have many different games buttons to click on.
+16. As the Site maker, I would like the user to have many different games buttons to click on.
-15. As the Site maker, I would like to give the user a guide on how to play my game.
+17. As the Site maker, I would like to give the user a guide on how to play my game.
-16. As the Site Maker, I want it to be clear to the user if they won or lost
+18. As the Site Maker, I want it to be clear to the user if they won or lost

 ## Design

 ### Design Choices
 The design was chosen to create a modern, arcade-inspired aesthetic, blending vibrant colors and bold elements that evoke the energy of classic arcade games.
 The intention was to make key objects on the page stand out, using contrasting colors to naturally guide the player's attention.
 This visual strategy enhances the overall user experience, making the interface engaging and intuitive while staying true to the playful, dynamic feel of an arcade environment.
+Additionally all buttons respond to the user hovering and clicking on them providing instant feedback to the user.

 ### Color